Sans attendre: Content

-On 1 October 2012, Dion's official website presented the album's cover art and announced in a press release that Sans attendre will be released in two versions: standard edition with fourteen tracks and twenty-four-page booklet in jewel case and deluxe edition with sixteen songs, twenty-four-page booklet and a twelve-page desk calendar in a special digipak.
-The cover for the album was created by the illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing.
-Jean-Pierre Ferland, a Canadian singer and songwriter appears twice on the album.
-He recorded his own song, "Une chance qu'on s'a" in duet with Dion and wrote the lyrics for "Je n'ai pas besoin d'amour".
-Ferland already performed two songs with Dion during the Céline sur les Plaines concert which was released on DVD in 2008.
-Luc Plamondon, a Canadian lyricist offered her "Que toi au monde".
-Both artists worked together on Dion chante Plamondon in 1991.
-Several other artists also joined Dion for duets: a French singer and actor, Johnny Hallyday on "L'amour peut prendre froid" (a French-language adaptation of "Love Me Anyway" performed by Mary Ann Redmond) and the late French-Caribbean singer, Henri Salvador in a virtual duet titled "Tant de temps".
-Dion performed two duets with Hallyday in the past, both during the French television specials: "L'envie" in 2005 and "Blueberry Hill" in 2007.
-Also during the French television special in 2003, she performed a duet with Salvador on "Le loup, la biche et le chevalier (une chanson douce)".
-The studio solo version of this song was later included on Miracle.
+On 1 October 2012, Dion's official website presented the album's cover art and announced in a press release that Sans attendre would be released in two versions: a standard edition with 14 tracks and a 24‑page booklet in a jewel case, and a deluxe edition with 16 songs, a 24‑page booklet, and a 12‑page desk calendar in a special digipak.
+The album cover was created by illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing.
+Jean-Pierre Ferland, a Canadian singer-songwriter, appears twice on the album.
+He recorded his own song, "Une chance qu'on s'a", as a duet with Dion and wrote the lyrics for "Je n'ai pas besoin d'amour".
+Ferland had previously performed two songs with Dion during the Céline sur les Plaines concert, which was released on DVD in 2008.
+Luc Plamondon, a Canadian lyricist, offered her "Que toi au monde".
+Both artists had worked together on Dion chante Plamondon in 1991.

-Newcomers to Dion's list of collaborators include Grand Corps Malade, who penned the lyrics for "La mer et l'enfant" and Stanislas with Maxime Le Forestier who wrote "Moi quand je pleure" (in 2000, Le Forestier co-wrote "Tomber" which was later recorded by Dion in English as "Ten Days" and included on A New Day Has Come).
-Jacques Veneruso, a longtime collaborator wrote "Parler à mon père", the first single.
+Several other artists also joined Dion for duets: French singer and actor Johnny Hallyday on "L'amour peut prendre froid" (a French-language adaptation of "Love Me Anyway" performed by Mary Ann Redmond), and the late French-Caribbean singer Henri Salvador in a virtual duet titled "Tant de temps".
+Dion had performed two duets with Hallyday in the past during French television specials: "L'envie" in 2005, and "Blueberry Hill" in 2007.
+She also performed a duet with Salvador on "Le loup, la biche et le chevalier (une chanson douce)" during a French television special in 2003.
+A studio solo version of this song was later included on Miracle.
+New collaborators on the album include Grand Corps Malade, who wrote the lyrics for "La mer et l'enfant", and Stanislas with Maxime Le Forestier, who wrote "Moi quand je pleure".
+In 2000, Le Forestier co-wrote "Tomber", which was later recorded by Dion in English as "Ten Days" and included on A New Day Has Come.
+Jacques Veneruso, a longtime collaborator, wrote "Parler à mon père", the first single.
 He also co-produced the album and composed the arrangements for most songs.
-Veneruso worked with Dion on her previous number-one albums: 1 fille & 4 types (2003), On ne change pas (2005) and D'elles (2007).
-He is the author of many of her French-language hits, including "Sous le vent", "Tout l'or des hommes" and "Je ne vous oublie pas".
-Another member of the team was David Gategno who produced and wrote the music for four songs.
-He worked with Dion previously on D'elles and was responsible for her French number-one single, "Et s'il n'en restait qu'une (je serais celle-là)".
+Veneruso had worked with Dion on her previous number‑one albums: 1 fille & 4 types (2003), On ne change pas (2005), and D'elles (2007).
+He is the author of many of her French‑language hits, including "Sous le vent", "Tout l'or des hommes", and "Je ne vous oublie pas".

+Another contributor was David Gategno, who produced and wrote the music for four songs.
+He had previously worked with Dion on D'elles and was responsible for her French number‑one single "Et s'il n'en restait qu'une (je serais celle-là)".
 Sans attendre also includes a studio version of "Ne me quitte pas", which Dion performed during her Las Vegas residency show, Celine.
-The song was written and originally recorded by the Belgian singer-songwriter Jacques Brel in 1959.
-The lyrics and thirty-second previews of all songs were posted on celinedion.com on 18 October 2012.
+The song was written and originally recorded by Belgian singer-songwriter Jacques Brel in 1959.
+The lyrics and 30‑second previews of all songs were posted on celinedion.com on 18 October 2012.
 According to Dion, "this album is about feelings and being close to the people who have known me a long time.
 I can speak to them freely without having to convince them of what I'm capable of.
 It's like a VIP invitation: I invite you into my home".
-In May 2013, the deluxe edition of Sans attendre was re-released in France, Belgium and Switzerland including a fifty-six-page notebook with drawings by Aurore Hutton, replacing the desk calendar.
+In May 2013, the deluxe edition of Sans attendre was re-released in France, Belgium, and Switzerland, including a 56‑page notebook with drawings by Aurore Hutton, replacing the desk calendar.